TheMachine02/Sorcery/README.md

 ## Boot code and other

-Aims to be compatible with OpenCE boot code (https://github.com/beckadamtheinventor/open-ce) and TI boot code
+Aims to be compatible with Noti boot code (https://github.com/beckadamtheinventor/noti-ez80) and TI boot code